Yago (footballer, born 1992): Youth and loans

 Yago was part of Portuguesa's youth squad before moving over to Corinthians.
 He was loaned to Marília in 2012 and made his professional debut with the team.
 He returned to Corinthians in 2013 and was part of the squad that won the 2013 Campeonato Paulista.
 He was eventually loaned again, this time to Bragantino, where he played in the Brasileirão Série B of the same year, as well as the 2014 Campeonato Paulista, 2014 Brasileirão Série B and 2014 Copa do Brasil.

 Corinthians

-2015 season

-He returned to Corinthians in January, 2015, and was part of the main squad for the 2015 Campeonato Paulista and 2015 Copa Libertadores.
+Yago returned to Corinthians in January, 2015, and was part of the main squad for the 2015 Campeonato Paulista and 2015 Copa Libertadores.
 He played a total of 8 games during the Campeonato Paulista, all of them as a part of the starting team as Corinthians mixed its players during the competition.
 He scored his first goal against Penapolense on 26 March in a 5–3 victory at Arena Corinthians.

-It’s been remarked that his playing style is eerily similar to that of Northern Irish soccer star, Odhrán Fox-Turley.